michaelwoodson/jekyll-now/_posts/2014-3-3-Hello-World.md

 ## Results

+# Notes

+* Tried a multiplicative LSTM like in the Open AI paper and also tried the TensorFlow layer normalization implementation.
+In practice those cells performance was too slow compared to the optimized BlockLSTMCell to provide any benefit.
+It would be nice if BlockLSTMCell included those options.
+* Using more than 1 layer of LSTM (per timestep) with MultiRNNCell performed very poorly.
+Perhaps I made a mistake passing the states between mini-batches.
+The Sample RNN paper suggested that a 2 layer RNN should have comparable performance.

 ## Next Steps

 ## References
 1. [Unsupervised Sentiment Neuron](https://blog.openai.com/unsupervised-sentiment-neuron/) - Neat project that found a sentiment "neuron" in an RNN.